ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Controller environment
 ~~~~~~~~~~~~~~~~~~~~~~

 Collections MUST support all eligible controller Python versions in the controller environment, unless required libraries do not support these Python versions.
-Other exceptions from this rule can be granted on a case-by-case basis by the :ref:`Steering Committee <steering_responsibilities>`.
+The :ref:`Steering Committee <steering_responsibilities>` can grant other exceptions on a case-by-case basis.

 The collection MUST document all eligible controller Python versions that are not supported in the controller environment.
 See :ref:`coll_python_docs_req` for details.

 Other environment
 ~~~~~~~~~~~~~~~~~

 Collections MUST support all eligible controller Python versions in the other environment, unless required libraries do not support these Python versions.
-Other exceptions from this rule can be granted on a case-by-case basis by the :ref:`Steering Committee <steering_responsibilities>`.
+The :ref:`Steering Committee <steering_responsibilities>` can grant other exceptions on a case-by-case basis.

 Collections SHOULD support all eligible target Python versions in the other environment.